Topical dermatologic treatments are grouped according to their therapeutic functions and include

 Foams are alcohol- or emollient-based aerosolized preparations.
 They tend to be rapidly absorbed and may be favored in hair-bearing areas of the body.

 Solutions are ingredients dissolved in a solvent, usually ethyl alcohol, propylene glycol, polyethylene glycol, or water.
 Solutions are convenient to apply (especially to the scalp for disorders such as psoriasis or seborrhea) but tend to be drying.
-Two common solutions are Burow solution and Domeboro solution.
+One common solution is aluminum acetate solution.

 Combination vehicles usually contain oil and water but may also contain propylene or polyethylene glycol.